rahatkabir007/dashboard-ticketType-crud-app/README.md

 Add Ticket Type and Description with a stylish popup modal.
 Receive a success toast message after adding.
 Edit Ticket Type and Description with an elegant popup modal.
 Receive a success toast message after editing.
 Remove Ticket Type with a sophisticated delete option in the popup modal.
 Receive a success toast message after removing.
+Handle Required Functionality for Ticket Type Field in both Add Ticket and Edit Ticket.

 Bonus Feature: